Lethargy Symptoms You Shouldn't Ignore and What They Mean

 • Side Effects: Certain medications such as antihistamines, antidepressants, and blood pressure drugs may induce drowsiness.

-When to Worry About Lethargy
+When to See a Doctor for Lethargy

 • Severe or Persistent Symptoms: Lasts over two weeks despite adequate rest, nutrition, and hydration; interferes significantly with daily activities.